walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 proximity presentation.
 The Wallet SDK remains the source of session, request, reader-authentication, trust, disclosure, and terminal-state meaning; the shared Compose UI renders those facts and performs only platform-owned permission, settings, lifecycle, screen-awake, and brightness actions.
-Before creating a session, the demo queries the SDK capabilities and automatically requests any runtime permission required by the selected proximity configuration.
+Before creating a session, the demo queries the SDK capabilities and offers an explicit action for any runtime permission required by the selected proximity configuration.
 A permission that Android no longer allows the app to request is shown as an explicit **Open app settings** action; returning from Settings rechecks the selected configuration before session creation.
 Radio, power, and settings remediation otherwise remains an explicit user action.

+The sharing screen offers **Hold near the reader** and **Show QR code** only for engagements actually prepared by the SDK.
+A single ready QR method opens directly.
+On iOS, choosing NFC explicitly opens the system presentation sheet, including when NFC is the only available method.
+It does not depend on the optional short-lived presentment assertion.
+Choosing an already prepared engagement preserves the session and payload.
+Once connecting starts, method controls disappear;
+reader consent remains the focus, and the actual route is available under **Connection details**.
+Completion shows the result and **Done**, without radio controls.

+Permission setup explains the required action before opening an OS prompt.
+Users can skip optional setup only when the SDK reports another complete route that can start.
+Returning from Settings rechecks availability; declined permissions are not requested again automatically.
+QR visibility alone controls temporary screen brightness, and the QR is hidden once connecting begins.

+**Settings → Credential Sharing → Nearby sharing** stores the connection profile for the next presentation.
+Automatic uses the available reader-compatible routes.
+Compatibility profiles narrow transfer to Bluetooth, or select provisional NFCv2 direct/handover modes.
+These choices are kept out of the sharing journey and cannot change an active exchange.
+Device support and permissions are checked at startup; NFCv2 retains its mandatory NFC channel.

-The current journey displays Device Engagement as an accessible QR code and retrieves over the available Bluetooth Low Energy method.
-It supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
+The current journey selects Bluetooth Low Energy, conventional NFC, and Wi-Fi Aware as alternative retrieval methods; their independent capabilities are available in connection settings.
+Eligible Android API 33+ devices may advertise the NCS-SK-128 Wi-Fi Aware holder path after runtime permissions and radio resources pass; iOS shows the precise unsupported result while retaining BLE/NFC fallback.
+The journey displays Device Engagement as an accessible QR code and supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
 It requests fresh consent for repeated exchanges and restores temporary display changes on every exit